madly in love with Iraq

 I prefer to focus on Marie.
 The sense of community, when someone suffers, dies, gets married.
 The catch, as I have learned from moving here (japan) is that neighbors will feel this way for someone who has lived in the neighborhood for 100 years, but not some newcomer, not some male foreigner.
 This is a good reason why I spend so much time blogging, you, a collection of bits of pictels and bytes, largely invisible (except Little Penguin ;-) are my community.

-By Blogger Unknown, at 10:39 pm
+By Blogger Lucky Hill god, at 10:39 pm

 • Hala,